PremonitionDev/PremonitionDev/README.md

 - 👋 Hi, I’m @PremonitionDev
 - 👀 I’m interested in ...
-Furthering my understanding of Unity and C#.
+Furthering my understanding of Godot and GDScript.
 - 🌱 I’m currently learning ...
-C#!
+GDScript!
 - 💞️ I’m looking to collaborate on ...
-MEANINGLESS!
-And other assorted projects.
+Godot-related projects
 - 📫 How to reach me ...
-My Twitter is @PrxemGameDev
+My Twitter is @PrxemDoesThings

 <!---
 PremonitionDev/PremonitionDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.